ratify-project/ratify-web/docs/troubleshoot/security.md

 ## Signature Validation

 Ratify signs all dev images and dev helm OCI artifacts with Notary Project and Sigstore Cosign signatures.
+Ratify will support signing release images in the near future.

 ### Verifying Notary Project Signature